dojo/framework/docs/en/outline/supplemental.md

 # Application development lifecycle

 Dojo provides an end-to-end pipeline for developing web applications.
 Application authors can quickly create new Dojo applications via the [`dojo create app`](https://github.com/dojo/cli-create-app/blob/master/README.md) CLI command.
 Applications can then be built in both development and production modes using the [`dojo build app`](https://github.com/dojo/cli-build-app/blob/master/README.md) command.
-The build tool allows for rapid development and validation iteration through serving a local HTTP server and watching for further changes to project files.
-Using this mechanism, developers can make changes and see immediate results in a fully running application.
+The build tool allows for rapid development and iteration by serving the app using a local HTTP server and watching for further changes to project files.
+Using this mechanism, developers can make changes and see immediate results in a running application.

-These commands form part of a modular [Dojo CLI](https://github.com/dojo/cli/blob/master/README.md) toolchain that support a variety of uses across the development lifecycle.
+These commands form part of a modular [Dojo CLI](https://github.com/dojo/cli/blob/master/README.md) toolchain that supports a variety of uses across the development lifecycle.
 Applications can configure their build pipeline through a `.dojorc` configuration file in the project root.

 See the [Dojo Build reference guide](/learn/building/introduction) for more information on how to build a variety of applications using Dojo.